Frequently Asked Questions

 My power is about to get shut off.
 Can you help me pay my bill?

 One option is to call Community Action's energy assistance message line at (503) 615-0771 to apply for help.
 If you schedule an appointment, ask about their weatherization program, too, in order to make your home more energy-efficient.
 You can also contact your energy company to request a payment plan.
 If you are going to request help from Community Action, it is preferable to do so before you request a payment plan from your energy company as Community Action is only able to make a payment on your monthly amount due.

 To save money on future utility bills, you might be eligible to order a free Energy Saver kit from the Energy Trust of Oregon.
 For more information, visit www.energytrust.org.

 If my children and I lose our apartment, where can we stay?

 You can apply for emergency rental assistance through Community Action.
 However, the funding for this program is limited compared to the need.
 If you anticipate that you will lose your apartment, please call right away to get on a waiting list for a family shelter in Washington County at (503) 640-3263.
 Family Promise of Tualatin Valley may also be an option.
 Call for eligibility information at (503) 427-2768.

 I've thought about applying for food stamps, but I feel like there are people out there who need the support more than I do.
 If I receive food stamps, will that take funding away from another family?

-I'm having a hard time feeding my family this month.
 Where can I get an emergency food box?

 There are several organizations in the area that provide emergency food boxes for local families.
 To learn more, check out the center's community resource guide or call the resource center at (503) 603-1585.